UmSenhorQualquer/pyforms/tutorials/SimpleExample/SimpleExample1/README.md

 # Simple example 1

-This example shows the most simple way to create a windows form application.
+This example shows the most simple way of creating a windows form application using pyforms.

 ```python